The Care Act - what is changing

 Cap on care costs

-At the moment there is no limit to what care and support can cost, and this means that people with very high care needs may have to pay expensive bills.
-From April 2020 there will be a new form of protection from unlimited costs.
-This protection is called the ‘cap on care costs’.
+At the moment, there is no limit to what care and support can cost, and this means that people with very high care needs may have to pay expensive bills.
+This protection will be called ‘cap on care costs’.

-It means that no one will have to pay more than £72,000 towards the care element of the costs of meeting their eligible needs in their lifetime, and many people will pay much less.
+Cap on care costs means that no one will have to pay more than £86,000 towards the care element of the costs of meeting their eligible needs in their lifetime, and many people will pay much less.
 This applies to people funding their own care and support, as well as those helped by the council.
+Currently there is no limit on how much you might pay.

 Alongside the cap on care costs, extended financial support will ensure that more people are eligible for help with care and support costs.
 The council will assess your finances and we may be able to offer extra help if you cannot afford to pay.
 Most people will still have to contribute something towards the cost of their care and support.

-The changes will mean that people with £118,000 worth of assets or less, could be eligible to receive financial support if they need to move to a care home.
+The changes will mean that people with £100,000 worth of assets or less, could be eligible to receive financial support for their care.
 The amount they receive will depend on an assessment of their finances and personal circumstances.
 We will look at what assets and income a person has and decide how much they can afford to contribute towards the cost of their care and support.